-Eyebolts shall be installed for lifting the UPS Modules.
-Four (4) heavy duty eyebolts will be installed on each corner on top of each UPS.
-Eyebolts are detachable (unscrew manually) once UPS is set in installation area.
+Eyebolts shall be installed for lifting the UPS.
+Four (4) heavy duty eyebolts will be installed on each corner on top of UPS.
+The eyebolts are detachable (unscrew manually) once UPS is set in installation area.

 PART 3 EXECUTION

 3.1 SITE PREPARATION